 One factor that makes this finding surprising is the inclusion of a role for ecological assessment in the decision process.
 Conservation decisions relied on ground-truthed, fine-scale scientific assessments of ecological SIV.
 Consistent with Hypotheses 5a and 5b, SIV designation led to a greater likelihood of an area being conserved or covenanted.
 But it was far from 100%.

-SIV designations improved the association of conservation and covenant with more threatened areas in the model that controlled for land use capability and slope.
-However the ecological assessment process itself yielded a spatial pattern that also under-represented high threat areas.
+The ecological assessment process itself yielded a spatial pattern that under-represented high threat areas.
 Even within lands designated as ecological SIV, low threat areas were more likely to be conserved.
-This might reflect a low priority placed on protection of “working” and “used” landscapes with active grazing operations, even though working lands have often emerged as conservation priorities (Brunson and Huntsinger 2008).
+This might reflect a low priority placed on protection of ‘working’ and ‘used’ landscapes with active grazing operations, even though working lands have often emerged as conservation priorities (Brunson and Huntsinger 2008).
 After land reform, privatized grasslands were highly vulnerable to conversion to pasture and other agricultural uses, while vegetation on conserved lands was maintained with the exception of small areas of forestry tree weed spread (Weeks et al 2013).
+SIV designations did not change the relationship between threat and land reform outcome, except for covenants.

 Commitments to conservation

 A second factor making these findings surprising is New Zealand’s stated legal, political, and cultural commitments to environmental protection.
 The privatization of substantial significant resource lands seems to contradict the goals of the Crown Pastoral Land Act 1998 that governs tenure review.
-Indeed NZ’s Environment Court said: “Without a covenant it is difficult to see how the [Commissioner of Crown Lands] can justify freeholding as consistent with the purpose of tenure review under the CPLA.”
+Indeed NZ’s Environment Court said: ‘Without a covenant it is difficult to see how the [Commissioner of Crown Lands] can justify freeholding as consistent with the purpose of tenure review under the CPLA.’
 (Federated Farmers of New Zealand (Inc) v Mackenzie District Council [2017] NZEnvCourt 53 at [551]).
-The Minister of Conservation said in 2018: “The tussock lands, wetlands, shrublands, outwash plains and landscapes … have paid the price for a disconnect between agencies and muddled responsibilities” (ODT 2018).
+The Minister of Conservation said in 2018: ‘The tussock lands, wetlands, shrublands, outwash plains and landscapes … have paid the price for a disconnect between agencies and muddled responsibilities’ (ODT 2018).

-In 2019, NZ’s Cabinet and the government agency in charge of land reform recognized ecological losses from land reform (CBC 2019; LINZ 2019), noting that land reform:

-“encouraged a focus on processes at the expense of outcomes"; and

-“Overall, the combination of stronger farming links, poor or variable quality ecological advice, and the desire to complete deals has meant development has resulted."
-(LINZ 2019).
+In 2019, NZ’s Cabinet and the government agency in charge of land reform recognized ecological losses from land reform (CBC 2019; LINZ 2019), noting that land reform: ‘encouraged a focus on processes at the expense of outcomes’; and ‘Overall, the combination of stronger farming links, poor or variable quality ecological advice, and the desire to complete deals has meant development has resulted’ (LINZ 2019).

-On 22 July 2020, the Crown Pastoral Land Reform Bill passed its ‘first reading’ in Parliament.
-If it passes its second and third readings, it will end tenure review.
+As of publication in 2021, the Crown Pastoral Land Reform Bill was under consideration in Parliament.
+If it passes, it will end tenure review.
 Until the legislation changes, tenure review processes continue and appear to be accelerating (Williams 2020).

 Land reform can create tremendous benefits for a small number of rights-holders who have incentives to participate vocally through years of administrative process.
 The economic benefit to NZ farmers from land reform was high.
 After privatization, some of the freehold lands remained in sheep grazing, while other lands were intensified to vineyards or row crops, or were subdivided and developed (Brower et al. 2012).
 Sales prices from properties that were subsequently subdivided suggests the government underestimated the price of privatized land by about 49,000% on average (Brower et al. 2012).